GCSEEnglish

 Exam Questions

-Describe and explain how the authors use language to convey their themes in both texts.
+Describe and explain how the themes of love are presented in both texts.
 [6 marks]

 6 marks